 Welcome.
-My name’s Madison and I'm a filmmaker and educator.
-For the last five years I’ve been based in Bozeman, Montana, USA and for the last two years I helped shape the visual branding and story of a fabulous company.
-In 2018, I’m headed on a year-long radical sabbatical in Asia, to listen, learn, and seek stories in unfamiliar places.
-I’m pleased to re-enter the freelance world and would love to collaborate on projects with passionate, like-minded folks.
+My name’s Madison and I'm a filmmaker and aspiring educator.
+For the last five years I was based in Bozeman, Montana, USA and the last two years I helped shape the visual branding and story of a fabulous company.
+In January 2018, I embarked on a year-long radical sabbatical in Asia, using the journey as a gathering period to listen, learn and reassess my priorities and career path.
+After working for a company for two years, I’m pleased to re-enter the freelance world full-time and would love to collaborate on projects with passionate, like-minded folks.

 In the past, I’ve: weighed the sociopolitical reasons to conserve red wolf populations in the American Southeast, chased mushroom hunters through Montana forests, chatted with doomsday preppers and crazy cat ladies, deeply pondered the implications of self-transcendence, and explored many other absurdities for the sake of film.